 This paper had two objectives.
 First, given differing theoretical predictions about the impact of stock markets and banks on economic growth and given shortcomings with existing empirical work, this paper reassess the relationship between stock markets banks and economic growth.
 The results are consistent with the view the stock markets and banks independently influence long-run growth and the positive link between financial development and growth does not seem to be due to outliers, omitted variable bias, or endogeneity.
-We also show that Chile is an outlier: it does not fall neatly along the regression plane corresponding to the estimated relationship between stock markets, banks, and economic growth.
-Chile has much less liquid markets and less developed banks than other rapidly growing economies even after controlling for many other growth determinants.
+We also show that Chile is an outlier: Chile has much less liquid markets and less developed banks than other rapidly growing economies even after controlling for many other growth determinants.